kossick/SiBe_practise_backend/README.md

 # SiBe_practise_backend

-This contains the frontend for my practise exercise with SiBe works, which will be built with VueJS.
+This contains the backend for my practise exercise with SiBe works, which will be built with CodeIgniter 4.